mblue9/RNAseq-R_testing/README.md

 attempting these materials.
 We recommend the Software Carpentry
-[R for Reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) lessons up to and including vectorisation.
+[R for Reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) lessons up to and including Subsetting Data.
+Links to these modules are listed under **Supplementary lessons** below.

 ## Data